JuanCarcedo/Back-End-Development-Songs/README.md

   - `git config --global user.name "MyUser"`
 - Local clone `git clone <URL_PROJECT>` the project in your local machine.
 - Open your favourite IDE (I use [PyCharm](https://www.jetbrains.com/pycharm/)).
+- You can install the requirements manually:
-- Create a virtual environment (I am using Python 3.11).
+   1) Create a virtual environment (I am using Python 3.11).
-- Install required packages using `py -m pip install -U -r requirements.txt`
+   2) Install required packages using `py -m pip install -U -r requirements.txt`
+- You can install them via bash:
+   1) `cd Back-end-Development-Capstone`
+   2) `bash ./bin/setup.sh`
 - Remember to Commit and Push changes to your GitHub!

 ### Version Updates: